For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 1. Don't pay for the previous tenants' energy

-On the day you get your keys, take photos of all the meter readings in the house and submit them to the current energy supplier, making it clear you've just moved in.
+On the day you get your keys, take photos of all of the meter readings in the house and submit them to the current energy supplier.
+Make it clear that you've just moved in.

-If you don't, there's a good chance you'll receive a bill for the energy that was used before your tenancy started.
+If you don't do this, there's a chance you'll receive a bill for the energy that was used before your tenancy started.

 The majority of homes will be on a standard variable tariff.
-This essentially means that when wholesale energy prices go up, so do their bills.
+This essentially means that when wholesale energy prices go up, so do the bills.

-However, choosing a fixed tariff locks you into a single price for a set period of time (typically a year or more).
-In theory, this protects you from any further increases in the energy price cap.
-In theory.
+However, choosing a fixed tariff locks you into a single price for a set period (typically a year or more).

-In short, although signing up for a fixed tariff is a calculated risk, it's still a risk.
+Ultimately, signing up for a fixed tariff can work out as cost-effective in some circumstances, but it's a risk.
 As a general rule, we wouldn't recommend it.
 But if you've been offered what you think is a good deal, run the numbers for yourself and see if it works for you.

 3. Choose a dual fuel tariff for gas and electricity

 Not all properties have a gas connection.
-But, if yours does, it's usually cheaper to combine both your gas and electricity bills with a single supplier under a dual fuel tariff.
+But, if yours does, it can be cheaper to combine both your gas and electricity bills with a single supplier under a dual fuel tariff.

 As well as being a good money-saving technique, another benefit is that you'll save time and hassle by having just one single bill to pay each month.
 And, if you have any issues with your gas and electricity, you'll only need to deal with one company rather than two.